 The Butterfly Foundation specialises in support and resources for those experiencing eating disorders and those supporting them – including a national support line, web counselling, and education programs for professionals, parents, young people and schools.

-The National Eating Disorders Collaboration provides more information on eating disorders, plus information on treatment, recovery and information on how to help.
+The National Eating Disorders Collaboration provides more information on eating disorders, plus information on treatment, recovery and information on how to help – including the Eating Disorders in Schools booklet, which provides schools and school staff with the key information and resources they need to effectively prevent, identify, and respond to eating disorders in their community.

 How to help

-- Discuss your concerns in an open and honest way, aiming to be non-judgemental and kind.
+- Discuss your concerns in an open and honest way, aiming to be non-judgmental and kind.

 - Explain that their behaviours indicate that there is a problem and they might need help.